thunderbotio/thunderbot.io/_posts/2017-01-24-multi-account-config - extra.md

 - Auth, Multi Account
 ---

-Easy instructions to set Necrobot to run multiple accounts one after each other
+Easy instructions to set Thunderbot to run multiple accounts one after each other

 1. In auth.json, set login credentials to your 1st account